DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Methodology

-Real-world data science is inherently multimodal.
-To support this, we incorporated multimodal observations, with a particular emphasis on vision-based perception for data visualization tasks.
+\paragraph{Multimodal Environment Perception.} Real-world data science is inherently multimodal.
+To support this, we incorporated multimodal observations, with a particular emphasis on data visualization.
 We designed a Sandbox Environment ($\mathcal{E}$) equipped with a Jupyter Notebook kernel and dedicated GPU acceleration.
 Let $c_t$ denote the executable Python code generated by the agent at step $t$.
 The environment executes this code and returns a multimodal observation $o_t = \mathcal{E}(c_t)$.
-The observation $o_t$ is parsed into a structured format containing three modalities:

-where $o_t^{\text{txt}}$ represents standard output/error logs, $o_t^{\text{tab}}$ denotes serialized markdown tables or dataframe previews, and $o_t^{\text{img}}$ captures generated plots (e.g., matplotlib figures) as image encodings.
+The observation $o_t$ is parsed into a structured format containing three modalities of $o_t = \{ o_t^{\text{txt}}, o_t^{\text{tab}}, o_t^{\text{img}} \}$ where $o_t^{\text{txt}}$ represents standard output/error logs, $o_t^{\text{tab}}$ denotes serialized markdown tables or dataframe previews, and $o_t^{\text{img}}$ captures generated plots (e.g., matplotlib figures) as image encodings.
 This design ensures that the agent can perceive and reason over visual feedback, such as identifying non-linear patterns in a scatter plot or diagnosing training loss curves, thereby maximizing the capability of modern agentic VLMs.